thewca/wca-regulations/wca-regulations-2012.md

   - B4e) Until he applies the first move to the puzzle, the competitor may remove the blindfold to return to the memorisation phase.
 - B5) Stopping the solve:
   - B5a) When using the Stackmat, the competitor stops the attempt by releasing the puzzle and then stopping the timer.
   - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that he is stopping the attempt.
-At that moment, the judge stops the timer.
+At that moment, the judge stops the timer.[NOTE: Should this reference A6a2?]
   - B5c) If he is not touching the puzzle, the competitor may remove the blindfold before he stops the timer.
 He must not touch the puzzle until the end of the attempt.
 Penalty: disqualification of the attempt (DNF).